vigiloauth/vigilo/docs/user_guide/configuration.md

 ```

 ### 3.1 Explanation of Methods
-1. `WithUppercase()` Enables requiring at least one uppercase letter in passwords.
+- `WithUppercase()` Enables requiring at least one uppercase letter in passwords.
-2. `WithNumber()` Enables requiring at least one numeric digit in passwords.
+- `WithNumber()` Enables requiring at least one numeric digit in passwords.
-3. `WithSymbol()` Enables requiring at least one special character in passwords.
+- `WithSymbol()` Enables requiring at least one special character in passwords.
-4. `WithMinLength(int)` Sets the minimum password length.
+- `WithMinLength(int)` Sets the minimum password length.
 The value must be at least 8 characters or more for security purposes.

+---

-## 4. Configuring JWT
+## 4. Token Configuration
-To configure JWT settings, use the `JWTConfig` struct to set the secret, expiration time, and signing method.
+To configure JWT settings, use the `TokenConfig` struct to set the secret, expiration time, and signing method.

 ### 4.1 Example Configuration
 ```go